Digital Literacy: The Essential Skill of Today's World

 In essence, it's not just about knowing how to use a tool but understanding the why and the how.

 Digital competence, a synonym, emphasizes the expertise required in today's digital society.
-It's akin to reading and writing were a few centuries ago.
-Technological fluency or electronic literacy doesn't merely mean knowing how to use a software or app but understanding its implications in the larger scheme of things.
+It's akin to reading and writing a few centuries ago.
+Technological fluency or electronic literacy doesn't mean knowing how to use software or apps but understanding their implications in the larger scheme.

 Digital Literacy and its Imprint on Society